Joseph Barboza: Entry into organized crime

 Barboza may have first been exposed to figures of Boston organized crime while incarcerated at Walpole.
 Paroled in 1958, he became a recognized figure in East Boston's organized crime circles and was a regular at a bar on the corner of Bennington Street and Brook Street, which became known among local criminals as "Barboza's Corner".
-His crew of small-time burglars and +thieves consisted of Joseph W. Amico, Patrick Fabiano, James Kearns, Arthur Bratsos, Thomas DePrisco, father and son team Joseph and Ronald Dermody, Carlton Eaton, Edward Goss and Nicholas Femia.
+His crew of small-time burglars and thieves consisted of Joseph W. Amico, Patrick Fabiano, James Kearns, Arthur Bratsos, Thomas DePrisco, father and son team Joseph and Ronald Dermody, Carlton Eaton, Edward Goss and Nicholas Femia.
 The crew was officially supervised for the Patriarca crime family by Stephen "The Rifleman" Flemmi.
 He was never officially inducted into the Patriarca crime family because of his non-Italian ancestry, but within eight years during the escalation of gangland warfare, he earned a reputation as one of Boston's most prolific contract killers and sidewalk soldiers.
 Due to his dark complexion and Portuguese heritage, Barboza was referred to as "the nigger" by his Italian associates.
-According to Patriarca capo-turned-government witness Vincent Teresa, Barboza "hated Negroes" and killed at least two victims solely due to their race.
+According to Patriarca associate-turned-government witness Vincent Teresa, Barboza "hated Negroes" and killed at least two victims solely due to their race.
 In 1964, Barboza legally changed his surname to "Baron".

 It was widely believed in law official circles that Barboza had performed contract killings for Raymond L. S. Patriarca.
 By January 1966, Barboza was considered a powerful crime figure in the Boston underworld.
 For disturbing the peace one night, he slugged a Metropolitan District Commission Police Officer, Joe MacLean, and received a six-month sentence.
-After his release from prison and his graduation from an expensive cooking school he was shipped out on the SS President Wilson to the Orient.

 A few notorious victims on his murder roster included Edward McLaughlin and both Cornelius Hughes and Stevie Hughes, killed between 1965 and 1966.
 Barboza aligned himself with the Winter Hill Gang in part because James "Buddy" McLean was an ally of Vincent Flemmi, who Barboza trusted along with his brother Stephen Flemmi.
 As early as 1965, Federal Bureau of Investigation (FBI) agent H. Paul Rico, was using that trust to drive Barboza into becoming an informant.
 Barboza drove a 1965 Oldsmobile Cutlass which was referred to by law enforcement as "the James Bond car" because it had a sophisticated alarm system and a device for making thick black smoke come out of the tailpipe.